Columbia Location: UMBC Training Centers

 UMBC Training Centers strongly believes that an environment where individuals maintain clear boundaries between private and educational interactions is most effective for maintaining a professional atmosphere and for avoiding claims of harassment.
 As such, UMBC Training Centers strongly discourages any sort of romantic or sexual relationship between staff members, students, instructors and the organizations we serve.

 Student feedback is collected upon completion of courses via the student survey and depending upon the duration and nature of the program, during courses at mid-point reviews.
 Additionally, we encourage students to provide feedback to faculty, staff and administration at any point.
-Please feel free to contact Carolyn Richards, Sr. Director of Operations and Human Resources, firstname.lastname@example.org or 443-692-6600 Ext.
-7135.
+Please feel free to contact Gib Mason, COO, at firstname.lastname@example.org or 443-692-6600 Ext.
+7139.

 UMBC-TC STUDENT GRIEVANCE

 In order to maintain a harmonious relationship between UMBC Training Centers and its students, it is the policy of the Training Centers to provide for the settlement of problems and differences.
 The primary objectives of this Student Grievance Procedure are to ensure that students have the opportunity to present grievances to UMBC Training Centers regarding a certain action or inaction by a UMBC Training Centers staff member and that UMBC Training Centers has a way of resolving those grievances in a fair and just manner.
 The student generally must initiate a grievance no later than the end of the Course in which the alleged grievance occurred.
-If conditions beyond the student's control prohibit filing a grievance during the time, the student should file as soon as reasonably possible.
+If conditions beyond the student’s control prohibit filing a grievance during the time, the student should file as soon as reasonably possible.
 The burden of persuasion to allow for the filing of a late grievance is upon the student.
 The student should initially address the grievance to the Course Instructor involved unless that person is unavailable or the student believes in good faith that such individual will not deal with the grievance fairly.
-In such cases, the student is asked to initiate the grievance with the Sr. Director of Operations and Human Resourses, Carolyn Richards, email@example.com.
+In such cases, the student is asked to initiate the grievance with the COO, Gib Mason, at email@example.com.

-Either the Course Instructor or the Sr. Director of Operations and Human Resources will make every reasonable effort to resolve any alleged grievance.
+Either the Course Instructor or the COO will make every reasonable effort to resolve any alleged grievance.
 Within the email, please explain the nature of the grievance, giving specific information, including the course name, dates, time, witnesses, and the desired outcome.
 Any additional information and/or supporting documentation should be attached to the email.

-The Course Instructor or Sr. Director of Operations and Human Resources may decide to conduct an informal investigation as warranted.
-Based upon the investigation, the Course Instructor or Sr. Director of Operations and Human Resources shall make a determination and submit his or her decision in writing to the student within thirty calendar days of receipt of the student’s grievance.
+The Course Instructor or COO may decide to conduct an informal investigation as warranted.
+Based upon the investigation, the Course Instructor or COO shall make a determination and submit his or her decision in writing to the student within thirty calendar days of receipt of the student’s grievance.